zeidk/enpm818z-fall2025-docs/docs/source/assignments/final_project_2.0.rst

    **Project Structure:**

    This final project focuses on **Trajectory Planning** using Frenet coordinates and polynomial trajectories (Part 2 of the Planning Stack).
-This builds upon **Assignment 3** (Behavioral Planning with Behavior Trees).
-Together, these implement a complete hierarchical planning system for autonomous driving.
+The behavioral planner from **Assignment 3** is included in the starter package, creating a complete hierarchical planning system for autonomous driving.

-   **Prerequisite:** You must have completed Assignment 3 (Behavioral Planner) before starting this project.

    **Simulator Options:**

-   - **Primary:** Standalone Python simulator with matplotlib visualization
+   - **Primary:** Standalone Python simulator with matplotlib visualization (60 pts)
    - **Bonus (+15 pts):** CARLA integration for realistic 3D visualization

 ---------------------------------------------------------